verbb/formie/docs/guides/submissions-workflows/submission-statuses-and-conditional-workflows.md

 2. **Submission status rules** on the form set status `new` or `in-progress` on **Final submit** (optionally with field conditions).
 3. Staff move submissions to `closed` when done.

 Enable **Submission Status Rules** in form settings.
 Rules evaluate in order; the first match wins.
-Use the **Final submit** trigger so intermediate Next clicks do not change status.
+Use the **Final submit** trigger so intermediate page submits do not change status.

 If the rule cannot live on one form — for example every form that uses a `request` template — listen to `Submission::EVENT_AFTER_COMPLETE` instead of `EVENT_AFTER_SAVE`.
-See [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).
+See [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit).

 ```php
 use verbb\formie\elements\Submission;